 If you received financial advice or used an intermediary to buy an investment product before 31 December 2012, you may be paying trail commission.
-See three ways to stop paying it.
+Find out how you can stop.

-Trail commission was an annual fee paid to financial advisers by their customers over the lifetime of products such as pensions, with-profits bonds and unit trusts.
+Trail commission was an annual fee paid to financial advisers by their customers over the lifetime of products.

 It was also paid to intermediaries, such as discount brokers and fund platforms, that recommended or enabled the purchase of funds or other investments.

-The trail commission may have been intended to cover an ongoing service, but was often paid to advisers each year without them reviewing their customers’ investments or providing further advice.
+The payments may have been intended to cover an ongoing service.
+However, it was often paid to advisers each year without them reviewing customers’ investments or providing further advice.

 Financial advice changes

-Advisers cannot receive commission – including trail commission – on new investment products bought after 31 December 2012.
+Advisers cannot receive commission – including trail commission – on new investment products purchased after 31 December 2012.

-Your adviser now has to clearly explain how much advice will cost and together you will agree how you will pay for it.
-You can see more on paying for financial advice.
+Your adviser must clearly explain how much the advice will cost.
+You can then agree how you will pay for it.
+Find out more about paying for financial advice.